Febrile seizure

 Key points

-1. Most febrile seizures are benign and do not require investigations
+1. Most febrile seizures are benign and do not require further investigation

-2. Management includes identifying the source of the infection and treating if indicated
+2. Management includes identifying and managing the source of infection

 Background